guildai/guild.ai/pages/install.md

 <div class="col col-md-4">
 <div class="promo left">
-<h3>Discover pre-packaged models</h3>
+<h3>Discover Guild models</h3>
 <p class="expand">

-Guild AI provides a catalog of state-of-the-art TensorFlow models that can be used to build deep learning applications!
+Guild AI provides a catalog of state-of-the-art TensorFlow models that can be used to build deep learning applications.
+Start here to see what developers are building.

 </p>
 <a class="btn btn-primary cta" href="/models"